 - Make one of these Cool Summer Snacks to beat the Wisconsin heat!

 How To Make Your Walk More Interesting

 - Go on a scavenger hunt.
 Rainbows, hearts, bears, what can you find?
 Try a photo scavenger hunt.
 Find numbers 0-10, or A-Z or of the same color.

 - Geocache.
 Be mindful when touching geocaches and consider gloves and/or using your hand sanitizer.

 - Find a mural on your walk.
 Make sure to snap a picture for your COVID-19 Journal when we look back on this time in history.
 Check out all of these!

 - Counting walk.
-Count the number of… trees, cars, squirrels, birds, cats, dogs, people, something you normally see in your neighborhood.
+Count the number of… trees, cars, squirrels, birds, cats, dogs, people, or something you normally see in your neighborhood.

 - Chalk a trail.
 Leave a trail of hearts on your walk for fun little surprises.

 - Pick up trash.
 As the snow is melting lots of garbage is popping up.
 Teach your kiddos our responsibility to our planet and why it’s important not to litter.